skypjack/entt/docs/entity.md

 To sum up and as a rule of thumb:

-* Use a raw view to iterate components only (no entities) for a given type.
 * Use a standard view to iterate entities and components for a single type.
 * Use a standard view to iterate entities and components for multiple types when a significantly low number of entities have one of the components, persistent